UnbloktTechnology/nexeraid-examples/defi_example/README.md

-# DEFi Example App
+# DeFi Example App

-This is an example defi app that requires signer interaction with web3 modal and has swapping example process
+This is an example DeFi app that requires signer interaction with a Web3 modal and has a swapping example process.

 ## Requirements